xRyul/excel-multi-search/README.md

 ## How to install

-a) Download the latest releae
+a) Download the latest [release](https://github.com/xRyul/excel-multi-search/releases/)

 b) Setup `venv environemnt` -> clone the repo -> install all the dependencies `pip install -r requirements.txt` -> rrun it `python main.py`